Eaglestrike/robot-code/first-party/copcomp/Description.md

-# F\*\*k it
+# It's Simple

 CBOR items over UDP.
-If you want more than 64k / item figure it out yourself.
+If you want more than 64k/packet, you're likely doing something wrong.

+The mapping of structures to CBOR items (eg map vs array) is whatever `serde_cbor` says it is in the rust code.